-Pursuant to this agreement with Orano dated April 4, 2013, UEX has the option to increase its ownership interest in the Western Athabasca Projects, which includes Shea Creek, to 49.9% through the expenditure by UEX of an aggregate of up to \$18.0 million (the "Additional Expenditures") by December 31, 2018.
-For further details on the terms of this agreement, please refer the most recent Annual Information Form, which is available at www.sedar.com.
+Pursuant to this agreement with Orano dated April 4, 2013, UEX had the option to increase its ownership interest in the Western Athabasca Projects, which includes Shea Creek, to 49.9% through the expenditure by UEX of an aggregate of up to \$18.0 million (the "Additional Expenditures") by December 31, 2018.
+For further details on the terms of this agreement, please refer to the 2018 Annual Information Form, which is available at www.sedar.com.